sadaveek/portfolio/README.md

 ## 🙋‍♂️ About Me

-I'm Satvik Malneedi — a Computer Engineering student passionate about software, chip design, and the intersection between hardware and software.
+I'm Satvik Malneedi, a Computer Engineering student passionate about software, chip design, and the intersection between hardware and software.
 Check out the site above or connect with me via [LinkedIn](https://www.linkedin.com/in/sadaveek/).